KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 4. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
 5. Recommendation: No lint script found in package.json.
 It is recommended to add one.
+6. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-CalendarExt3Journal by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Journal)